constraintAutomaton/Traveling-with-a-Map/review/letter.md

 **Change:** We added worked examples, all grounded in the running example of Figure 2, to the result-based completeness, link pruning, and query-shape subsumption steps.

+### Improve Figure 2 (dense and unclear): clearer annotation, additional explanation, and make clear what each subweb contains.

+**Change:** We added a legend to the figure mapping each icon to the shape it denotes, and expanded the caption to explain that the icon embedded in a node indicates the shape (and thus the data type) the resource conforms to, and to state what each subweb contains (Subweb 1: users and likes; Subweb 2: users, comments, and images; Subweb 3: posts, users, and likes).
+We also clarified that documents outside the subwebs are open-web resources not bound by any shape, and that the coloured documents mark those relevant to the query (red for posts, green for comments).

+### Improve the readability of the violin plots with overlapping colors.

+**Change:** We adjusted the transparency of the overlapping violin plots so that the stacked distributions can be told apart.

+### Use consistent punctuation for the (i)–(vii) enumeration.

+**Change:** We harmonized the punctuation across the enumerated contributions and hypotheses.

+### Clarify the access functions for triples, including how literals are handled.

+**Change:** We specified the behaviour of the subject and object access functions, stating that for a triple or triple pattern (s, p, o), S((s,p,o)) = s and O((s,p,o)) = o when o is not a literal, while O returns nothing when o is a literal.

 ## Reviewer 2

 ### Define IRI before first use (lines 16–19).